“See that you do not despise one of these little ones. For I tell you that their angels in heaven always see the face of my Father in heaven.”

 - ILAB has contributed to a global effort that has seen rates of hazardous labor cut in half since the year 2000.

-- Since 1995, ILAB has helped reduced the number of child laborers by 94 million – that’s about the entire child population of the United States.
+- Since 1995, ILAB has helped reduce (along with other partners and initiatives) the number of child laborers by 94 million – that’s about the entire child population of the United States.

 - ILAB engages with companies and trade associations to raise awareness and ensure that child and forced labor are not involved in global supply chains.